 We strive to provide excellent service to our customers 24 hours a day, 7 days a week.
 If you are aware of a sewer problem, please call 509.625.7900 to report the problem.

 The Sewer Construction program ensures that the wastewater collection system and the associated sewer pipes and pump station facilities consistently meet the needs of the community, are properly operated and maintained, and meet water quality standards.
 Major capital improvements of the wastewater collection system include elimination of septic systems to protect the aquifer, elimination of obsolete sewer lagoons, and improvement and/or replacement of the sewer trunk lines.
-To learn more about the current and planned sewer construction projects, see the wastewater 6-year construction plan.
+To learn more about the current and planned sewer construction projects, see the 6-year Wastewater and Stormwater Utility Program.

 Each year the City's Engineering Services Department develops and maintains a construction schedule for the variety of public infrastructure construction projects planned.
 You can review the schedule, which includes sewer projects, to keep up to date on the status of new projects on the Streets Department's Construction page.